-The point of these departures from traditional iconography was because Scorsese believed that Jesus' ideas and messages were still radical and important to the world, and he wanted to place it in a more alien and unfamiliar context so that people would understand it fresh without the preconceptions and pomp and piety.
+Decon-Recon Switch: Ultimately, as unusual as the film is as a dramatization of Jesus, the film is still highly respectful and as one reviewer noted, "the work of a believer".
+Scorsese said that the reason he made all these changes was because he wanted to take Jesus away from the pious and safe traditional iconography and make it relevant to a modern audience, since Jesus' ideas and messages are still radical and important to the world, and he wanted to place it in a more alien and unfamiliar context so that people would understand it fresh without the preconceptions and pomp and piety.

 Foreshadowing: The first scene in the movie is Jesus making a cross, carrying it, then watching someone get crucified.

 God Is Flawed: Played with, the point of the the novel is to examine Christ as both entirely God and entirely Human.
 He is shown as being subjected to many of fears and temptations that humans are.
-In the end, however, he makes every decision the Christ of The Bible chooses to make.
+Satan tempts him with Power, Authority and Rule which Jesus rejects, but the final temptation and the hardest to resist is Jesus being a normal man, married to the woman he lives and having children and a family.
+He ultimately rejects even this and becomes the Christ of The Bible, gladly accepting his father's plan.

 Jesus Was Crazy: The film begins with Jesus portrayed as a paranoid schizophrenic who starts preaching because he hears voices in his head.
 Jesus is first shown working as a carpenter building crosses for the Romans and rambling on about how he wants to crucify all the messiahs.
 The story goes through many plot-twists, and the psychiatric perspective grows obsolete after a while - but Jesus being crazy in one way or another remains the only constant throughout the movie.
 And trying to live a decent life turns out to be the craziest thing of them all.